 - Cable Travel Lock: Personal combination locks are perfect for locking up your bag before checking it in, and having on you where your accommodation provides a locker but no way to lock it.

-- Headlamp: A headlamp takes up very little space in your luggage and can save you from a multitude of pitch black encounters!
+- Headlamp: A headtorch takes up very little space in your luggage and can save you from a multitude of pitch-black encounters!

 And that’s a wrap folks.
-I hope you have found these packing tips super helpful in getting ready for your next trip; and if you’d like a bit more help, subscribe below to get my FREE Printable Travel Checklist (Plus more travelling tips and packing tips than you can shake a stick at!) to get you packing like a boss in no time!
+We hope we have answered all your questions about what to pack for a trip and I hope you have found these packing tips super helpful in getting ready for your next trip.
+If you’d like a bit more help, subscribe below to get my FREE Printable Travel Packing List (Plus more travelling tips and packing tips than you can shake a stick at!) to get you packing like a boss in no time!

 And if you liked this post, please tweet, pin and share – as always, click the P in the sharebar to the left for the full sized image!

 Hi There!
-Thanks for reading my post about The Ultimate Travel Packing List!
-I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
-If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
-These links help me keep this site online and updated – so thank you in advance!
+Thanks for reading my post traveling list about The Ultimate Travel Packing List filled with packing essentials, travel kit list and a travel checklist!
+I just wanted to let you know that this post contains affiliate links, which means if you purchase something after clicking a link, I may get a small commission – which is at absolutely no cost to you.
+If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above & thank you in advance!
 Read my full Disclosure here.